Oil firms and carmakers diverge in costly debate

 To be sure, some in the oil industry are predicting a rapid expansion of EVs and some carmakers are conservative on EV prospects, but they are in a minority.

-Norway's Statoil, for instance, says electric motors could roll out widely in the next two decades.
-And Fiat Chrysler Automobiles NV CEO Sergio Marchionne has expressed caution about the uptake of electric cars.
+Norway's Statoil (STL.OL), for instance, says electric motors could roll out widely in the next two decades.
+And Fiat Chrysler Automobiles NV(FCHA.MI) CEO Sergio Marchionne has expressed caution about the uptake of electric cars.

 Where there is a variance in outlook between the oil and auto industries, it is usually down to different expectations around technological developments and what happens in emerging markets.